osxmidi/LinVst/Detailed-Guide/README.md

 A kernel that has PREEMPT in it's info would be the preference (obtain kernel info by running uname -a).

+Some problems might appear when realtime kernels are used with Wine, such as vst plugin windows freezing and/or frozen dialog boxes etc.

 rtirq https://github.com/rncbc/rtirq (rtirq-init for Ubuntu/Debian) and irqbalance may have some effect.

 LinVst is memory access intensive.